Virginia Wheeler Martin Family History & Learning Center

 Medina Library’s Reference Department received a complete makeover beginning in April 2019 thanks to a $2.5 million donation from the namesake and former Medina resident, Virginia Wheeler Martin (1928-2016).
 Virginia was active in many organizations, however, family history was her passion.

 A new computer lab will allow for the return of GED testing and more computer courses.
-A dividable conference room, with seating for up to 16, and a study room, will provide new places to meet and work on projects.
+A dividable conference room, with seating for up to 16, and study rooms, will provide new places to meet and work on projects.

 Local & Family History Collection